Fantasiestücke, Op. 12: 7. "Traumes Wirren"

+The seventh piece is "Traumes Wirren" ("Dream's Confusions") in F major.
+It is marked Äußerst lebhaft (Extremely lively).

 The title is implicative of the struggle between the dreams and the passions within Schumann.
 In this piece the dreamy quality of Schumann, represented by the character of Eusebius, becomes entangled by the passions of Florestan, who symbolizes Schumann's more emotional side.
 Like the previous piece, this piece also departs from the established D♭ major/F minor key signature scheme, as it is written in the key of F major which is also the key of "Ende vom Lied", the next piece.
 The piece is rhythmically intense and a rapid pulse permeates it.